Karakol Lake is in Xinjiang, China.

 [edit]A permit is required for visitors who wish to stay the night.
 This permit is checked sometimes by the local police in the lake area.
 This can be very difficult to arrange on your own, but all travel agencies in Kashgar are familiar with the process.
 However, ignore all agents who tell you that the daytrip require a permit.

-Another way to get to Karakul Lake is to book a tour through a travel agency.
-A reasonable price is ¥200 per person round trip for a day trip with about 2-3 hours at the lake, although such a low price must be bargained hard.
-There are tourists who are willing to pay ¥4,000 for a two day trip to the lake, and the travel agencies would like to charge that much if possible. ¥200 is on the very low side, actually, but is possible depending on the season.
+Another way to get to Karakul Lake is joining a tour group (i.e. check the one next to Red Willow Flower Hotel in Kashgar).
+A reasonable price is ¥150 (2025) per person round trip for a day trip with about 2-3 hours at the lake (and stops at other scenic spots on the way, like Baisha Lake), although it depends on a tour.
+There are tourists who are willing to pay ¥4,000 for a two day trip to the lake, and the travel agencies would like to charge that much if possible.

 Alternatively, a taxi can be booked from most hotels in Kashgar for a set price of ¥500 per car, per day (i.e. it can be done as a day trip).
 The plus is that a shared taxi will take about 2-3 hours to get there.

-Many people visit the lake either as a stop off when travelling the Karakorum Highway between Pakistan and Kashgar, Xinjiang in China.
+Many people visit the lake either as a stop off when traveling the Karakorum Highway between Pakistan and Kashgar, Xinjiang in China.

 Fees and permits